-Medigap policies can't work with Medicare Advantage Plans.
+You can't use (and can't buy) a Medigap policy while you're in a Medicare Advantage Plan.
 If you decide to keep your Medigap policy, you'll have to pay your Medigap policy premium, but the Medigap policy can't pay any deductibles, copayments, coinsurance, or premiums under a Medicare Advantage Plan.
 So, if you join a Medicare Advantage Plan, you may want to drop your Medigap policy.
 Contact your Medigap insurance company to find out how to end your coverage.
-However, if you leave the Medicare Advantage Plan you might not be able to get the same Medigap policy back, or in some cases, any Medigap policy unless you have a "trial right."
-(See pages 40 - 41.)
+However, if you leave the Medicare Advantage Plan you might not be able to get back the same Medigap policy, or in some cases any Medigap policy, unless you have a "trial right."
+(Go to pages 40 - 41.)
 Your rights to buy a Medigap policy may vary by state.
 You always have a legal right to keep the Medigap policy after you join a Medicare Advantage Plan.
 However, because you have a Medicare Advantage Plan, the Medigap policy would no longer provide benefits that supplement Medicare.